henke443/snake-ai/README.md

 Snakes with brains that learn by genetic algorithms to eat other snakes.
 Inspired by emgoz: https://www.youtube.com/watch?v=BBLJFYr7zB8

-Work in progress, do not waste your time with this until it leaves pre-alpha.
+Being the first thing I've ever done in rust, and still work in progress, this probably sucks.
+Feel free to download and look at it however, just have rust installed and write `cargo run --release` in the project directory.